Mexican Car Insurance: Everything You Need To Know

 Whether you cause the accident or not, you are still required by law to have TPL.
 You may be asked to present proof of insurance at checkpoints, border crossings, or traffic stops.

 According to Mexico’s Federal Liability law, any fatalities to third parties shall be compensated 5,000 times the minimum wage in the Mexican state where the fatality occurred, plus funeral expenses on top of that.
-Each Mexican state may multiple this amount up to 5 times.
+Each Mexican state may multiply this amount up to 5 times.
 This can end up costing you a minimum of $25,000, and up to $250,000 or more based on the current exchange rate at the time of the incident.

-For this reason, is it crucial that you have Mexican third party liability insurance.
+For this reason, it is crucial that you have Mexican third party liability insurance.
 Most people will opt for a policy that covers at least $300,000 for the third party.

-In addition to third party liability insurance, you may want to add additional coverage such as collision and theft coverage, or travel and medical insurance for you and any passengers riding with you.
-Generally, most Mexican insurance policies require that you add coverage for medical expenses of occupants, as well as legal assistance and bail bond.
+In addition to third party liability insurance, you may want to add additional coverage such as collision and theft coverage or travel and medical insurance for you and any passengers riding with you.
+Generally, most Mexican insurance policies require that you add coverage for the medical expenses of occupants, as well as legal assistance and bail bond.

 What Happens If You Don’t Have Mexican Auto Insurance

-Not only do you risk huge fines and potential jail time if you are not properly covered, but you risk having to pay for your vehicle and any personal injuries to you and/or your passengers.
+Not only do you risk huge fines and potential jail time if you are not adequately covered, but you risk having to pay for your vehicle and any personal injuries to you and/or your passengers.

-As stated previously, third party liability is just that; it only covers the other parties involved in the accident, not you or your vehicle.
+As stated, third party liability is just that; it only covers the other parties involved in the accident, not you or your vehicle.
 That’s why it is important to consider adding additional coverage to your policy if it is not already required by the auto insurance company.
 Many drivers on the road in Mexico do not have auto insurance, so good luck if you are involved in an accident where neither parties have insurance coverage.

 A Mexican car insurance policy cost between $2.00 and $40.00 per day but depends on your vehicle, type of coverage, and the desired length of your policy.
 The average daily cost for third party liability coverage for a vehicle valued between $15,000 to $30,000 is between $15 and $20 per day.